cardano-foundation/developer-portal/docs/cardano-integration/running-cardano.md

     "slotNo": 27149964
 }

-What you are seeing is the tip data of your node, In this case it means that you are synced up to `blockNo: 2598870` and `slotNo: 27149964`.
+What you are seeing is the local tip data of your node, In this case it means that you are synced up to `blockNo: 2598870` and `slotNo: 27149964`.

 To know whether you are fully synced or not you can check the **Cardano Blockchain Explorer** of the relevant network: